paulipa/sico-wiki/community/coalition-manifesto.md

 ---
-title: Silent Coalition Manifesto 2019
+title: LinkNet Manifesto 2019
 description:
 published: true
-date: 2020-10-07T18:39:15.937Z
+date: 2021-04-15T14:13:55.479Z
 tags:
 editor: markdown
 dateCreated: 2020-07-09T07:52:32.782Z
 ---

 # Introduction to LinkNet
 **The LinkNet is a community of different corporations and players** who all have their unique playstyle and focus on EVE and may operate in different areas of New Eden.
 Despite this fact the corporations are interacting and playing together whenever possible.
 This allows both individual members and other corporations to get a glimpse of different playstyles and careers in EVE without the need to dedicate their characters on the gameplay style right away.
-This also makes it possible for you to keep on playing with your old friends whenever your decide that it is time to try something new and join a corporation within the coalition that is doing something different than your current corporation.
+This also makes it possible for you to keep on playing with your old friends whenever your decide that it is time to try something new and join a corporation within the community that is doing something different than your current corporation.

 **LinkNet is a neutral state who only operates on corporation level** in order to try to provide a vast variety of different type of gameplay opportunities for all types of players.
 While many of our member corporations are part of other alliances and EVE coalitions, we do not hold any standings or opinions against those larger entities within LinkNet.
 The only standings we keep track on community levels are the standings for our member corporations within LinkNet.
 All of the other standings are internal matters for each different corporation.